LouisRichard/LouisRichard.github.io/readme.md

 ****

 This website is very much still a work in progress.
+TODO :
+* Spellcheck
+* Add projects as they come

 I tried not to use a template but it ended up looking like shit so I ended up using one anyway.
 Oopsy~~.